Article

 Vendors

-While Oracle is the primary owner and developer of the Java programming language and platform, other companies and communities develop and or package their versions of Java.
-Most will use those alternative versions for better performance or because it doesn’t come with Oracle’s restrictive licensing.
+While Oracle is the primary owner and developer of the Java programming language and platform, other companies and open-source communities also develop and distribute their custom versions of Java.

-Vendors provide different installation instructions for each operating system.
-Generally, one must download and install a file through their operating system’s software manager.
+Vendors provide different installation instructions for each host configuration.
 The following are popular options.

 VendorDownload Instructions